learningequality/ka-lite/docs/developer_docs/environment.rst

 __________________________

-Apart from Python itself, KA Lite depends on a couple of python applications, mainly from the Django ecology.
+Apart from Python itself, KA Lite depends on a couple of python applications, mainly from the Django ecosystem.
 These dependencies can be installed in two ways:

 * **Dynamic**: Means dependencies are automatically installed through *PIP* as a separate software package accessible to your whole system.
 This